platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 ### Enable OPcache

-TODO: Redo structure to follow howto
-To enable preloading, add a `php.ini` value that specifies a preload script:
+To enable preloading add a variable that specifies a preload script:

 ```yaml {location=".platform.app.yaml"}
 variables: